This document describes the recommended process to configure and enforce VPC Service Controls protection in your Google Cloud organization.

 When you review violation logs, determine if the following are true:

 - Is the identity (email) expected to invoke the protected APIs?

 - Should the caller be allowed to invoke the API from outside the perimeter?

-Based on the preceding criteria, determine if you need to allow the identity or IP address to access the perimeter from outside.
+Based on the preceding criteria, determine if you need to allow the identity, device, IP address, CIDR range, project, or network to access the perimeter from outside.